432MHz Band: 430.0 – 440.0 MHz

 432MHz Band Licence Conditions

-The Seventy Centimetre band within the UK is 10MHz wide commencing at 430MHz and extending through to 440MHz.
-The lower 2MHz of the band between 430-432MHz is allocated to the Amateur Service with Secondary status.
+The Seventy Centimetre (70cm) band within the UK is 10MHz wide commencing at 430MHz and extending through to 440MHz.
+The band is allocated to the Amateur Service with Secondary status and includes additional restrictions in parts of the band.

-The maximum peak envelope power in this area of the band is 40W (16dBW) estimated radiated power (ERP) for Advanced and Intermediate Licensees and 10W (10dBW) for Foundation Licensees.
+- Power Restriction: In 430-432 MHz, the maximum peak envelope power in this area of the band is 40W (16dBW) effective radiated power (ERP) for Full and Intermediate Licensees; and 10W (10dBW) ERP for Foundation Licensees.

-It is very important to note that the band between 431-432MHz is not available for use if you are located anywhere within 100km radius of Charing Cross, London.
+- Location Restriction: In addition it is very important to note that the band between 431-432MHz is not available for use if you are located anywhere within a 100km radius of Charing Cross, London.

 The remainder of the band between 432-440MHz is allocated to the Amateur Service with Secondary status.
 Additionally the 3MHz sub-band between 435-438MHz is allocated to the Amateur Satellite Service for both up and down links to/from orbiting satellites.